 Examples of Third-person

-Tom woke to the strident calls of his alarm clock, the morning rays stinging his eyes.
-Tom’s heart pounded, his neck wet with sweat.
+Tom woke to the strident calls of his alarm clock as the morning rays stung his eyes.
+Tom’s heart pounded in his throat.

 Flashes of his previous day returned.
-Tom was back with friends.
-They had finished their activities at school.
-Then, Tom saw it, the one thing a highschooler wishes he would never see.
+Tom was back with friends, and they had just finished their activities at school.
+Then, Tom saw it, the one thing a highschooler wished he would never see.

-- What do I (the author) feel about watching the characters from a particular viewpoint?
+- What do I (the author) feel from watching the characters from a particular viewpoint?

 - What emotions or traits should be presented in the story?
-What POV best suits this objective?
+What POV best suits this?